imjasonh/compat/README.md

 * Because builds are translated to Tekton `TaskRun`s and executed on the cluster, any user with permission to delete `TaskRun`s on the cluster can modify build history.
+* By default, builds don't specify a disk resource request, and so are given whatever default disk resources are available on the node.
+To specify disk resource needs, specify `diskSizeGb`.

 ### Limitations

-* The compatibility service only runs on GKE.
+* The service is only intended to run on GKE.
 * Builds cannot access the Docker socket, e.g., to run `docker build` or `docker run`.
 * Builds can only be requested for the project where the cluster itself is